 Most people are responsible and willing to help if asked in a polite, non-threatening manner.

 Calmly tell your neighbor what the problem is.
 You may find that your neighbor is not aware that they are affecting your property or your health.
 Give them a copy of one of the following documents:

-- EPA maintains the current lists of EPA-certified wood-burning room heater models such as woodstoves, fireplace inserts, built-in wood heaters and wood pellet stoves, and for central heaters such as hydronic heaters, and forced-air furnaces.
+- If a newer unit is being considered, a list of EPA-certified wood-burning room heater models such as woodstoves, fireplace inserts, built-in wood heaters and wood pellet stoves, and for central heaters such as hydronic heaters, and forced-air furnaces.